webarchymeta/v-net-browser/README.md

 # 1-NET-browser

 A browser for 1-NET, based on electron, written in react.
-To use it in your project, I recommend forking or cloning this repo.

 ![./screenshot.png](./screenshot.png)